sovrynn/ecdo/6-LITERATURE/cayce-edgar/README.md

-# Edgar Cayce
+# Edgar Cayce (1877 - 1945)

-Absolutely need to look into his work on a pole shift, flooding, earthquakes, and volcanos.
+Published theories on pole shift, flooding, earthquakes, and volcanoes.
+His work may be worth looking into.

 Blog post about him:
 - https://www.lovetoknow.com/life/lifestyle/edgar-cayce-maps-his-prophecies-earth-explained